 Sautee in large cast iron skillet with about two tablespoons of oil.
 Add seasonings, stir, deglaze as necessary with a bit of wine or vegetable stock.
 Add in onions, peppers, and tomatoes, and cook on low for about 20-30 minutes, stirring occasionally but leaving to sit enough to develop a nice, caramelized char.

 Drain and crumble half a block of tofu, or a little over a cup.
 Saute in a cast iron pan with a tablespoon of oil.
 Add in seasonings.
 You may want to reserve a bit of the water to add in case it begins to stick a little, or you can just use a tablespoon of filtered water.
+As long as you don't crowd the pan you shouldn't need to press the tofu, the excess water will cook out easily.

 When finished, lightly mix together the tofu scramble and jackfruit machaca.
 Serve with hot flour tortillas and pinto beans.